yuvalofek/yuvalofek/README.md

 ### Hello there, I'm Yuval 👋

-I am a master's student at [The Cooper Union](http://cooper.edu/welcome) working on a improving flood-mapping machine learning tools by increasing the temporal resolution of satellite imagery :artificial_satellite:.
+I am a master's student at [The Cooper Union](http://cooper.edu/welcome) working on a improving flood-mapping machine learning tools by increasing the temporal resolution of satellite imagery.
 I am fascinated by how we can use data to make the world a better place.